anhaidgroup/cloudlabeler/README.md

    - Download and install [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), an SSH and telnet client.

-   - In the end of 1.a, you should download a Key Pair and it is a pem file.
+   - In the end of 1, you should download a Key Pair and it is a pem file.
 Open 'Putty Key Generator' and Load the Key Pair pem file in 'Load an existing private key file'.
-Then, choose 'Save private key' as ppk file.
+Then, choose 'Save private key' and save Key Pair as ppk file.

    - Open Putty and enter the 'Host name (or IP address)'.
 You can find the Host name of your AWS machine by clicking EC2 instance in [EC2](https://aws.amazon.com/ec2/) and check 'Public DNS (IPv4)' or 'IPv4 Public IP' in its description.